edz007/stock-volatility-app/MANUAL-START.md

 ## 💡 Why This Approach?

 Yahoo Finance's Node.js library (`yahoo-finance2`) was giving "Unauthorized" errors.
 The Python `yfinance` library is more reliable and doesn't have these authentication issues.
+The backend calls this service by default at `http://localhost:5001`.

+Tip: On Windows, you can also double‑click `start-all.cmd` in the project root to start all three services.